Luzefiru/.dotfiles/README.md

 # Setting Up .dotfiles

-This section focuses on setting up and pushing to a remote a `~/.dotfiles/ repository along with how to pull from it on a fresh machine.
+This section focuses on setting up and pushing to a remote a `~/.dotfiles/` repository along with how to pull from it with a fresh machine.

 ## Creating a New Remote Repository